Students Today, Alumni Tomorrow

 Your Yale story has only just begun!

-Please also stay in touch with your fellow alumni and with Yale!
+Stay in touch with your fellow alumni and with Yale!

 - Update your contact information, so you never miss out on the latest events and other news.
-Watch for an email after graduation for instructions on accessing and using the online alumni directory.

 Follow us on social media as well.
 Follow @YaleAlumni on Twitter and Instagram now, as well as the Yale Alumni Association on Facebook.
 And after commencement, you can also join the Yale Alumni closed Facebook group.